pbing/Sudoku-Solver/README.md

 very short solving times.

-The release version of the Swift program is about 60 times faster than the debugging version and performs 1.5 times faster than the original Python program.
+The release version of the Swift program is about 60 times faster than the debugging version and performs three times faster than the original Python program.